Bubble Banter: It’s the final weekend of the regular season

 LOSERS

 BELMONT (NET: 41, SOS: 186): It’s going to be a long week for the Bruins.
 Falling to Murray State (52) in the OVC title game, Belmont is hoping other bubble teams continue to lose while bid poachers don’t knock off teams like Buffalo or Wofford.
 On the bright side, if Belmont was going to lose to anyone in this OVC title game, falling to a Q1 opponent like Murray State is as good as they could have hoped for.
 With a 2-1 record against Q1 teams and a 3-2 mark against Q2 opponents, Belmont’s profile has a lot to like.
 But the mediocre strength of schedule, coupled with a mediocre 3-2 mark against Q3 opponents, could hurt the Bruins on Selection Sunday.
-Ultimately, Belmont will be one of the major test cases for the committee as they weigh the merits of picking a quality mid-major program or a barely-.500 power conference team with better computer numbers.
+Ultimately, Belmont and Lipscomb will be the major test cases for the committee as they weigh the merits of picking a quality mid-major program or a barely-.500 power conference team with better computer numbers.

+LIPSCOMB (NET: 42, SOS: 210): It might be an even longer week for Lipscomb after the Bisons lost at home to Liberty in the Atlantic Sun conference tournament title game.
+The Q2 loss drops Lipscomb to 1-3 against that group while they’re 2-3 against Q1 teams.
+On the positive side, the Bisons only have one Q3 loss (3-1 overall) and no Q4 losses as they’ve beaten most of the teams they’re supposed to take care of.
+But now that both Belmont and Lipscomb are vying for an at-large bid, the Bisons could be in dangerous territory.
+Belmont has a slightly better NET, SOS and a winning record against both Q1 and Q2 opponents.
+Much like the Bruins, Lipscomb likely needs a lot of things to go its way this week if they want to get in the field.

 TEXAS (NET: 34, SOS: 7): The perplexing bubble case of Texas just got even more confusing with a home loss to TCU (53).
 The Q2 loss means the Longhorns are now 4-4 in that group (meh…) but they still have a solid (for a bubble team) 5-9 mark against Q1 teams.
 Just how long can the goodwill of wins over North Carolina, Purdue and Kansas last?
 Texas is now 16-15 overall and many brackets have them right on the cusp of making it.
 And that was before this Saturday defeat.
 Now that they’ve lost to TCU, Texas likely needs at least one or two wins in the Big 12 tournament to have a shot at getting in.
 The Longhorns might be the biggest indicator of how the committee feels about strength of schedule and NET rating on Selection Sunday.